nilearn/dev-days-2021/index.md

 ## Contact

-**Organizers:** Bertrand Thirion, Elizabeth DuPre, Gaël Varoquaux, Jérôme Dockès, Nicolas Gensollen, Thomas Bazeille, Taylor Salo.
+**Organizers:** Bertrand Thirion, Chris Markiewicz, Elizabeth DuPre, Gaël Varoquaux, Jérôme Dockès, Nicolas Gensollen, Thomas Bazeille, Taylor Salo.

 Please contact the [Nilearn Events](mailto:nilearn.events@gmail.com) team if you have questions, or want to participate in any of the events.